 Conclusion

 The distinction between positive economics, which describes "what is," and normative economics, which prescribes "what should be," is fundamental to understanding economic analysis.
-By recognizing the different objectives and methodologies of each approach, we can better evaluate economic arguments, identify potential biases, and engage in more informed discussions about economic policies.
+Still, by recognizing the different objectives and methodologies of each approach, we can better evaluate economic arguments, identify potential biases, and engage in more informed discussions about economic policies.
 Positive economics provides the factual foundation for normative judgments, while normative economics uses those facts, combined with value judgments, to make policy recommendations.